ENG 501 - Structure of the English Language

 Hours: 3

-American Modernities.
-Three semester hours.
-Studies in various aspects of the period in American writing from the turn of the century to the Second World War.
+This course studies various aspects of the period in American writing from the turn of the century to the Second World War.
 Special emphasis will be placed on the multifaceted and experimental nature of American literary modernism and the ways in which it was informed by the various social and art movements during this period.
-Subjects for analysis could include writings of the Lost Generation, the war novel, the influence of the visual arts on written texts, proletarian writing, the growing hybridity of generic form and literary representations of the Jazz Age as well as the Great Depression.
+Topics for analysis could include writings of the Lost Generation, the war novel, the influence of the visual arts on written texts, proletarian writing, the growing hybridity of generic form, and literary representations of the Jazz Age as well as the Great Depression.

-ENG 522 - Maj Figures in Amer Lit
+ENG 522 - Major Figures in American Literature

 Hours: 3

-Major Figures in American Literature.
-Three semester hours.
-A focused analysis on a significant figure in American literature, or a treatment of two or more important writers who bear some kind of close personal or thematic relationship.
-May be repeated for credit when the emphasis.
+This course focuses on a significant figure in American literature, or a treatment of two or more important writers who bear some kind of close personal or thematic relationship.
+Students learn how the writers under study capture or reveal a particular era, region, or topic that is associated with the chosen authors’ milieu.

 ENG 525 - Contemporary Literature